Monday, September 21, 2015

 Company annual lunch just before Chinese New Year in 2007.

-We have lost count of the number of people who joined our company and then left and moved on.
-Low Wooi Kiang is one of these people.
-He was with the company for just over a year from mid-June 2006 to mid-July 2007.
-Originally from Sungai Petani, Kedah, he studied in UMS and upon graduation joined our office as an engineer.
+We’ve lost count of the number of people who have come through our company - joined, contributed, and eventually moved on.
+Low Wooi Kiang is one of those individuals.
+He was with us for just over a year, from mid-June 2006 to mid-July 2007.

 itq7otFtKhYlvgG1ugrpDmLBF_uzpP8MSCwMnn1QDUo